coinfloor/API/WEB-API-README.md

 A simple to use API wrapper that allows users to access the Websocket API via HTTP

-Coinfloor's web API allows users to make full use of the Coinfloor platform and [WebSocket API] in a standard HTTP request/response fashion, using a user ID, API key, and password for authentication.
+Coinfloor's web API allows users to make full use of the Coinfloor platform and [WebSocket API](https://github.com/coinfloor/API/blob/master/WEBSOCKET-README.md) in a standard HTTP request/response fashion, using a user ID, API key, and password for authentication.

 ---
 # Security

-Due to the security credentials being sent with each request (over SSL), use of the web API entails greater exposure than use of the public-key authentication in our [WebSocket API][].
+Due to the security credentials being sent with each request (over SSL), use of the web API entails greater exposure than use of the public-key authentication in our [WebSocket API](https://github.com/coinfloor/API/blob/master/WEBSOCKET-README.md).

 # Authentication credentials